Just won the Mega Millions jackpot? Keep quiet and call a lawyer

-Mega Millions jackpot has reached $900 million by Wednesday afternoon and could soar even higher.
+Mega Millions jackpot has reached $1 billion by Friday afternoon and could soar even higher if no one wins tonight's drawing.

 If there is no winner the pot will continue to grow.
 If there's a winner, one lawyer's advice?
 Keep your mouth shut and call a lawyer.